-In 2021, Moosend analyzed 10 billion emails sent through their platform and found that Thursdays were the best of the weekdays in terms of the highest open rates.
-Tuesday was the second-best day.
+In 2021, Moosend analyzed 10 billion emails sent through their platform and found that emails sent on Thursdays had the highest open rates.
+Tuesday was the second best day to send emails if you want to maximize open rates.
 At the same time, weekends had the lowest average open rate.

 GetResponse conducted similar research by analyzing over 2.85 million emails sent by their users within the first two quarters of 2020.
 Their data suggests that the days of the week play a minor role if you’re optimizing your campaigns for open and click-through rates, except for the weekends, when the average open rates were the lowest.
-There is a slight difference between individual days of the week.
+There is only a slight difference between weekdays.

 In GetResponse’s research, Friday was the day with the highest open rate of 20.58%, only 0.73% more than Thursday, the day with the worst open rate.

-Sendinblue’s research on email engagement showed that weekdays tended to have more engagement compared to weekends.
-In terms of clicks volume, Tuesdays and Wednesdays saw the most significant amount of engagement.
+Sendinblue’s research on email engagement showed that weekdays tend to have more engagement compared to weekends.
+In terms of click volume, Tuesdays and Wednesdays saw the most significant amount of engagement.
 These days had a correspondingly high number of opens, as well.

-- As all research confirmed, it’s better to not send emails during the weekends.
+- As all research confirms, it’s better not to send emails on weekends.

 What is the best time to send an email?

-Moosend suggests sending marketing emails between 8-9 AM; this is when they noticed the highest open rates.
+Moosend suggests sending marketing emails between 8 AM and 9 AM; this is when they noticed the highest open rates.

 They recommend sending marketing emails at 8 AM to maximize open rates and avoid sending emails roughly from 7 PM to 7 AM when most people are not at work.

-CampaignMonitor noticed a pattern of opens increases as people begin to wake up and start their day.
+CampaignMonitor's research showed that opens increase as people begin to wake up and start their day.

-53% of the email opens happens between 9 AM - 5 PM (not including lunch breaks).
+53% of email opens happen between 9 AM to 5 PM (not including lunch breaks).
 As you can see on the next graph, lunchtime opens drop by a fraction.